rjvillan/RSV_exe_children_ago_2025/README.md

    * "Vacunados totales (menores+maternos+mayores) unicos":[[new vaccinated agents for each age from 0 to 100 years for day 1],[new vaccinated agents for each age from 0 to 100 years for day 2],etc],
    * "Vacunados totales (menores => 0 y <= 5 meses) unicos":[new vaccinated agents between 0 and 5 months for each simulated day],
    * "Vacunados totales (menores => 6 y <= 12 meses) unicos":[new vaccinated agents between 6 and 12 months for each simulated day]

+# Excel files.
+The Excel files contain a summary of the obtained results for all the strategies simulated, separated into children younger than a year old, "Summary_results_strategies_younger_than_1.xlsx," and children 0-5 months old, "Summary_results_strategies_0_5.xlsx".